FdSc Agriculture and Farm Management

 Academic Year

-Whether you wish to manage an agricultural enterprise or farming business, migrate into finance or journalism, or continue studying agriculture and land management, this course will give you the practical, financial and leadership skills you need.
+Whether you wish to manage an agri-food or farming business, continue studying agriculture and land management or work in another aspect of the extensive agri-food industry, this course will give you the practical, business and leadership skills you need.

 Course overview

 You will cover topics such as accounts and economics, animal and crop science, crop production, and farm business management.
 Right from your first year you will gain an understanding of the agricultural industry, with focused practical studies.
 You will advance even further with work experience during the summer between your first and second year.
-You will also have the opportunity to gain relevant practical experience and qualifications through rural skills training at our John Oldacre Rural Innovation Centre.
+You will also have the opportunity to gain relevant practical experience and qualifications through rural skills training.

 Work placement

 You will complete a 10-week period of work experience, usually during the summer between your first and second year, to gain further training and experience in farm management.
-Not only could you find yourself working for prestigious companies, develop your confidence and gain industry contacts for when you graduate.
+Not only could you find yourself working for prestigious companies, you will be developing your confidence and gaining industry contacts for when you graduate.

 This experience helps our graduates develop key employability skills and gain invaluable industry contacts.